Courses

 HPR 6070: Health Services and Policy Research Methods II: Causal Inference Using Secondary Data

-Norma Coe, PhD, Associate Professor, Medical Ethics and Health Policy, Perelman School of Medicine
+Atheendar Venkataramani, MD, PhD , Associate Professor, Medical Ethics and Health Policy, and Director, Opportunity for Health Lab, Perelman School of Medicine

 Aditi Vasan, MD, MSHP, Instructor, Pediatrics, Perelman School of Medicine